|

 • Caledonian Double En-Suite

-Here’s a table of what’s included with each one:
+Here’s a table of what’s included with each accommodation type.
+Each one offers a different experience; choose carefully:

 Seated Coach